jasontslxd/StockWatch/README.md

+# StockWatch

-# React app with Typescript
+An app built with React + Typescript.

 ## Setting up the dev environment